-The EDA team will consist of an energy modeling Qualified Service Provider (QSP) and lighting designer.
-SRP will assign the QSP to serve as the energy analyst and energy modeler for accepted projects and will provide the customer the name(s) and contact information for the EDA team (energy modeling QSP and lighting designer) for final approval as part of the Project Application Approval Form.
-As part of this approval form, the Customer will confirm the design team firm that will receive Design Team Service Rebate.
+SRP will assign the EDA team consisting of an energy modeling QSP to serve as the energy analyst and energy modeler for accepted projects.
+Energy modeling QSPs providing services under the New Construction Program must be pre-approved by SRP.
+SRP will provide the customer the name(s) and contact information of the recommended energy modeling QSP for final approval as part of the Project Application Approval Form.
+As part of this approval form, the Customer will also confirm their design team firm that will receive the Design Team Service Rebate.